-- I. Retirees from Another Agency - (a) Colorado Concealed Weapons Permit. - (I) Nothing in this rule will prohibit a retired law enforcement officer from seeking and obtaining a concealed weapons permit pursuant to Title 18, Article 12, Section 2, C.R.S. - (b) Federal Eligibility Requirements for Retired Law Enforcement Officers. - (I) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
-As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (A) Retired in good standing from service with a public agency as a law enforcement officer, other than for reasons of mental instability; and - (B) Before such retirement, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest: - (1) Before such retirement was regularly employed as a law enforcement officer for an aggregate of 15 years or more; or - (2) Retired from service with such agency after completing any applicable probationary period of such service, due to a service-connected disability as determined by such agency; and - (C) Has a non-forfeitable right to benefits under the retirement plan of the agency; and
+- a.
+Retirees from another agency - (I) Colorado Concealed Weapons Permit. - (A) Nothing in this rule will prohibit a retired law enforcement officer from seeking and obtaining a concealed weapons permit pursuant to Title 18, Article 12, Section 2, C.R.S. - (II) Federal Eligibility Requirements for Retired Law Enforcement Officers. - (A) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
+As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (1) Retired in good standing from service with a public agency as a law enforcement officer, other than for reasons of mental instability; and - (2) Before such retirement, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest: - (a) Before such retirement was regularly employed as a law enforcement officer for an aggregate of 15 years or more; or - (b) Retired from service with such agency after completing any applicable probationary period of such service, due to a service-connected disability as determined by such agency; and - (3) Has a non-forfeitable right to benefits under the retirement plan of the agency; and